Kevin Braheny Fortune: Biography

 Braheny was on the early design team of the Serge synthesizer, a company building modular synthesizers.
 He was also the chief engineer at Sound Transform Systems headed by Rex Probe.
 In 1977, he built his highly customized Mighty Serge, a 15-panel system that he would use on his own albums.
 He also built a system for Craig Huxley that he then sold to Michael Stearns, who Braheny taught how to play and customize it.

 Braheny recorded the track "Perelandra" (later known as "Perelandra Dawn") in early 1978, which created a strong response following several years of broadcast on Stephen Hill's radio show Hearts of Space on KPFA-FM.
 After Hill suggested to Braheny that he release it on an album Braheny recorded a second piece, "The Way Home", to accompany it, while making alterations to "Perelandra" to create a second version of the track.
 The album was released in 1984 as the debut record on Hill's label Hearts of Space Records, named Perelandra, and since reissued as The Way Home.
-In 1980, following encouragement from Stearns and Hill, Braheny setup his own record label and released his second album, Lullaby for the Hearts of Space.
+In 1980, following encouragement from Stearns and Hill, Braheny set up his own record label and released his second album, Lullaby for the Hearts of Space.
 The 35-minute title track was an improvised live performance on Hill's show in March of that year.
 The second piece, "After I Said Goodnight", was played live at a class hosted by Emilie Conrad, founder of the Continuum Movement.
 It features sounds of crickets, bells, a jungle atmosphere, tape loops of his own voice, and a saxophone.
 In the mid-1980s, Braheny was approached by science author and educator Timothy Ferris to compose the soundtrack for a planetarium show called Galaxies that was based on his same-titled book.
 He recorded it using Richard Burmer's home studio, and although he resisted putting it out as a standalone album because of its undeveloped nature, he eventually released it as Galaxies in 1988.
 Braheny's following album, Secret Rooms, was inspired by his experiences of spirits talking through him, "musically and then verbally", and became a "trance-channel" medium.
 Two tracks recorded for the album were rejected by his label.